Los Angeles Age Discrimination Lawyer

 With the advent of technology, many people are worried that their jobs will be replaced by robots.
 While these fears may be overstated, it’s common for employers to displace the older workforce for younger, cheaper counterparts.
-This conduct, if proved, is illegal and you could be entitled to damages if you are a victim of Age Discrimination.
+This conduct, if proved by an age discrimination lawyer, is illegal and you could be entitled to damages if you are a victim of Age Discrimination.

 Age discrimination is when your employer treats you less favorably or takes some other adverse employment action against you due to your age.
 Almost every state has enacted some law that protects employees from age discrimination on top of the federal law in place.